nghn0/qr_code_detection/README.md

 > ```

 > [!NOTE]
 > Only a few images are included in labels and QR_Dataset folder to show the folder structure.
-During the execution of ``train.py`` on Original QR_Dataset
+During the execution of ``train.py`` on Original QR_Dataset you will get the folder structure specified earlier

 ## 🚀 Training